-City is the sole provider but there are other public or Program is required by Code, ordinance, private entities which could be contracted to provide resolution or policy OR to fulfill franchise or this service
+City is the sole provider but there are other public or Program is required by Code, ordinance, private entities which could be contracted to provide this service

-CITY MANAGER Innovation this year will come in the form of increased interagency outreach.
+Innovation this year will come in the form of increased interagency outreach.
 The City has an interest in raising its profile and presence among its regional partners.
 Also, proactive focus reduces errors/liability.

-CITY MANAGER Consequences of lowering funding for this program include impacts on facilitation of policy decisions in accordance with goals and priorities of the Mayor and Council, as well as reduced opportunities for regular meetings and communication with Council and Mayor.
+Consequences of lowering funding for this program include impacts on facilitation of policy decisions in accordance with goals and priorities of the Mayor and Council, as well as reduced opportunities for regular meetings and communication with Council and Mayor.
 Also, non-legal support would impact training levels, meeting attendance, report review and addressing other issues efficiently.